The Gardener's Network

 Pumpkin Picking Tips

-Going out to a pumpkin patch to pick pumpkins, is a fun filled rite of the Fall season.
-Whether you go out to a field filled with pumpkins, or get them from a roadside stand, we want to be certain that you get the absolutely best pumpkin for carving, decorating and eating!
+Going pumpkin picking at a local pumpkin patch near you is a fun-filled rite of the Fall season.
+Whether you go out to a field filled with big, bright, orange globes or get them from a roadside stand, we want to be certain that you get the very best pumpkins for carving Jack O’Lanterns, decorating, and eating!
+We’ve got plenty of pumpkin picking tips to assure you will select the perfect pumpkins.
+That’s right we used the plural.
+You can’t get just one, can you!?

 Select pumpkins that are completely orange.
 A partially green pumpkin might not ripen any further.

 Size is an important factor.
-Medium pumpkins are best for carving.
-Small pumpkins are better for cooking.
+Medium pumpkins are best for carving into a Jack O Lantern.
+Small pumpkins are better for cooking and baking.

-Do not pick pumpkins that is too big for you to carry, especially if you have back problems.
+Do not pick pumpkins that are too big for you to carry, especially if you have back problems.

 Does the shade of orange matter?
-If so, there are hundreds of varieties, some with different shades of orange.
+If so, there are hundreds of varieties and many different shades of orange.
+Some pumpkins are not orange at all.
+Pumpkin Colors.

 Selecting the shape is a matter of personal preference.
 Some like 'em tall.
 Others, like 'em round.